vandre-sales/meliva-ds/docs/docs/theming/color.md

   </div>
 </div>

+## Foundational Colors

+Foundational colors lay the groundwork for your project's content.
+These colors are grouped by their distinct roles.

 ### Key Colors

-We extend the palette of literal colors with two additional color groups to aid changing the key colors of your project:
+We provide aliases for a pair of literal colors through two additional color groups to aid changing the key colors of your project:

 - **Primary** is color you use to draw attention and signify actions.
 - **Base** makes up your project's body and structure.